cinnug-nodejs/workshop/part1_basics_end.md

-# Summary of what you learned
+# Summary of the module
 * What node is
 * Installing node
 * Loading built in modules